YJulyXing/SimulateCNVs/README.txt

 Installation:
 No installation required.
-Simply type "git clone https://github.com/YJulyXing/SimulateCNVs.git" and it will be ready to use.
+Simply type the following and it will be ready to use: git clone https://github.com/YJulyXing/SimulateCNVs.git
+Or manually download the source codes at https://github.com/YJulyXing/SimulateCNVs.

 Requirements:
 1. General use: Python 2.7 (https://www.python.org/download/releases/2.7/).
 Required python packages: argparse, random, os, subprocess, math, sys, time